angelofallars/htmx-go/README.md

 - `htmx.TriggerObject(eventName string, detailObject any)` - A trigger with a JSON-serializable detail object.
 Recommended to pass in either `map[string]string` or structs with JSON field tags.

-Set trigger headers using the triggers above:
+Set trigger headers using the preceding triggers:

 - `Response.AddTrigger(trigger ...EventTrigger)` - appends to the `HX-Trigger` header
 - `Response.AddTriggerAfterSettle(trigger ...EventTrigger)` - appends to the `HX-Trigger-After-Settle` header